cloudwego/sonic-rs/README.md

 }
 ```

-### JSON RawValue & Number & RawNumber
+### JSON LazyValue & Number & RawNumber

-If we need parse a JSON value as a raw string, we can use `RawValue`.
+If we need parse a JSON value as a raw string, we can use `LazyValue`.
 If we need parse a JSON number into a untyped type, we can use `Number`.
 If we need parse a JSON number ***without loss of percision***, we can use `RawNumber`.
 It likes `JsonNumber` in Golang, and can also be parsed from a JSON string.